SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 Testing is an important part of the development cycle.
 There is a name for code without tests: legacy code.
 When I first started learning React and JavaScript it was overwhelming to say the least.
 If you're new to the JS/React community you're probably feeling super overwhelmed as well.
-Thinking things like: which build tool should I use?
+Thinking things like:

+* Which build tool should I use?
-Which testing framework is right?
-What flux pattern should I be learning?
-Do I even need to use flux?
+* Which testing framework is right?
+* What flux pattern should I be learning?
+* Do I even need to use flux?

 That's why I decided to write this post.
 After hours of reading blog posts, looking through source code of respected JS developers, and one JSConf in